-RRHA shall not discriminate because of race, color, sex, religion, familial status (in non-elderly designated housing), disability, elderliness or national origin in the leasing, rental, or other disposition of housing or related facilities, including land, included in any development or developments under its jurisdiction.
+RRHA shall not discriminate because of race, color, sex, religion, familial status (in non-elderly designated housing), disability, elderliness, ernational origin, gender identity, sexual orientation, or status as a veteran in the leasing, rental, or other disposition of housing or related facilities, including land, included in any development or developments under its jurisdiction.

-RRHA shall not take any of the following actions on account of race, color, sex, religion, familial status, disability, national origin or elderliness:
+RRHA shall not take any of the following actions on account of race, color, sex, religion, familial status, disability, national origin or elderliness, gender identity, sexual orientation, or status as a veteran:

-- 1. Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to lease housing suitable to its needs. - 2.
-Provide housing that is different than that provided others. - 3.
-Subject a person to segregation or disparate treatment.
+1. Deny to any family the opportunity to apply for housing, nor deny to any qualified applicant the opportunity to lease housing suitable to tts-their needs.

-- 4. Restrict a person's access to any benefit enjoyed by others in connection with any program operated by the Housing Authority. - Treat a person differently in determining eligibility or other requirements for admission. - 6.
+- 2. Provide housing that is different than that provided others. - 3.
+Subject a person to segregation or disparate treatment. - 4.
+Restrict a person's access to any benefit enjoyed by others in connection with any program operated by the Housing Authority. - Treat a person differently in determining eligibility or other requirements for admission. - 6.
 Deny a person access to the same level of services. - 7.
 Deny a person the opportunity to participate in a planning or advisory group that is an integral part of the public housing program.